Theme IV: Nanomagnetics

 H.-S. Philip Wong, Stanford

-The goal of the Nanomagnetics team is to use current-driven magnetic elements for electrical communication and switching at sub-femtojoule energies, and with fast switching speeds as low as <10 picoseconds.
-The primary approach is to take advantage of newly discovered ultra-sensitive, current-driven switches employing actuated spin-orbit torque (Spin Hall Effect) to switch a magnet.
+The goal of the nanomagnetics team was to use current-driven magnetic elements for electrical communication and switching at sub-femtojoule energies, and with fast switching speeds as low as <10 picoseconds.
+The primary approach was to take advantage of newly discovered picosecond pulse-induced magnetic switching and ultra-sensitive, current-driven switches employing actuated spin-orbit torque (Spin Hall Effect).
 Such a component can have current in/current out gain, as well as fanout.

 Challenges

-Understanding and exploiting the fundamental physics and dynamics of the spintronic phenomena that underlie magnetic switching has been a key focus of Theme IV research.
+Understanding and exploiting the fundamental physics and dynamics of the spintronic phenomena that underlie magnetic switching has been a key focus of nanomagnetics research in E3S.
 For all its desirable properties, magnetics-based switching is currently hampered by low switching speeds and low ON/OFF ratio of state-of-the-art magneto-resistors.
-The Nanomagnetics team has been addressing these issues and has made a significant breakthrough in magnetic switching speed, reaching sub-10-picosecond levels.